-We decreased the overall share of proportional reinsurance from 75% of the premium to 70% effective July 1, 2021, and to 55% effective July 1, 2022.
-In addition, we purchased a reinsurance program to protect us against natural catastrophe risk in the U.S. that exceeds \$80 million in losses effective July 1, 2022, and expired on June 30, 2023.
+We maintained proportional reinsurance contracts which provided 55% protection on covered risks effective July 1, 2022.
+In addition, we purchased a reinsurance program to protect us against natural catastrophe risk in the U.S. that exceeds \$80,000,000 in losses effective July 1, 2022, and expired on June 30, 2023.
 Other non-proportional reinsurance contracts were renewed with terms similar to the expiring contracts.
 The proportional reinsurance and other non-proportional reinsurance contracts expired on June 30, 2023.